ashfurrow/blog/source/blog/2016-09-24-twitter-anger.html.markdown

 background_image_source: https://twitter.com/CloudyConway/status/779425582010490880
 ---

 I've struggled a a bunch with being angry on Twitter.
 I'll feel angry and share that anger with the world, which isn't something I want to do.
 I think it's usually related to my depression.
-When I'm having trouble feeling my own emotions, it's hard to relate to other and empathize with them, so I tweet things I normally wouldn't.
+When I'm having trouble feeling my own emotions, it's hard to relate to others and empathize with them, so I tweet things I normally wouldn't.
 I always regret it later.

 The worst part is, Twitter rewards anger with followers, with favourites, and with retweets.